 - Efficient Whitelisting

-The Comodo free virus removal software has the potential to mark specific files as trustworthy and give them default access.
+The Comodo virus removal software has the potential to mark specific files as trustworthy and give them default access.

 - Cloud-based Behavior Analysis – Valkyrie